benchristelcom/benchristelcom.github.io/src/posts/escape-plan.md

 author's insistence that the distinction between attention and awareness is crucially important — even though, by his own admission, it doesn't seem to have been very important to two hundred generations of Hindu and Buddhist meditators.
+As a result, he over-emphasizes (IMO) tightly focusing your attention on a meditation object.
 I think this slowed down my progress a lot for the first couple of years.

 At first I couldn't meditate for more than 10 minutes at a stretch.
 My mind would get restless, I'd forget myself, and my eyes would open of their own